mercurius-js/mercurius/CONTRIBUTING.md

 4. All pull-requests for new features **must** target the `main` branch.
 PRs to fix bugs in LTS releases are also allowed.
 5. Contributors should attempt to adhere to the prevailing code-style.
 6. 100% code coverage
 7. Pure-AI contributions with no human in the loop are not welcome.
+Pull requests ***MUST*** be opened by a human.
+Pull requests opened by bots not managed by the Mercurius organization will result in the bot being banned from the organization.

 ## Releases